Chenanisaurus: Classification

 Abelisaurids were widespread during the Late Cretaceous, with genera known from Africa, Europe, South America, and Asia.
 In Africa, abelisaurids had previously been known in areas like the Kem Kem Beds of Morocco and the Echkar Formation of Niger, but none had been found in the uppermost Cretaceous of Africa.
-The discovery of Chenanisaurus and an unnamed titanosaur in the Maastrichtian of Morocco suggests that the fauna of the region was similar to the latest Cretaceous faunas of South America, India, and Madagascar.
+The discovery of Chenanisaurus and titanosaur fossil in the Maastrichtian of Morocco suggests that the fauna of the region was similar to the latest Cretaceous faunas of South America, India, and Madagascar.
 However, the descriptions of hadrosaurs from the site indicates similarities with European faunas.

 In their 2017 description of Chenanisaurus, Longrich et al. included this taxon in phylogenetic analyses based on the dataset created by Tortosa et al. (2014) and amended by Filippi et al. (2016).
 Chenanisaurus was placed near the base of the family Abelisauridae in a polytomy with Kryptops.
 While the known fossil material of Chenanisaurus is similar in shape to that of the short-snouted brachyrostrans, having proportionately deep jaws with bowed (curved) shape, the authors noted that more basal ceratosaurs such as Ceratosaurus and Genyodectes had a bowed lower jaw, and that basal abelisaurids such as Rugops also had short, deep skulls and jaws.
 For this reason, Longrich and colleagues suggested that Chenanisaurus may not necessarily be related to the brachyrostrans and that its specific affinities are ambiguous.